Church Communications Blog

 TL;DR: A Campaign Brief Is a Ministry-Serving Move

 At the end of the day, this isn’t about red tape.
-It’s about making ministry easier—by communicating clearly, consistently, and effectively.
+It’s about making ministry easier...by communicating clearly, consistently, and effectively.

-If you want to reduce confusion, increase engagement, and help your ministries feel seen and supported, the campaign brief isn’t optional.
-It’s essential.
+If you want to reduce confusion, increase engagement, and help your ministries feel seen and supported, the campaign brief isn't optional.
+It's essential.
+See how churches can keep every ministry on message without micromanaging.

 About the Author

-Photo of Cameron
+Portrait photo of Cameron Sanderson

-Cameron
+Cameron Sanderson

-Church communicator and Co-Founder of Communicate.
+Church communicator and Founder of Communicate.

 Cameron has spent over 20 years in church communications and creative ministry, helping churches communicate clearly, creatively, and with purpose.
 With a deep love for the local church and a passion for equipping ministry leaders, he now builds tools and resources—like Communicate—designed to reduce chaos, increase clarity, and empower teams to reach people more effectively.